What’s the best EFL coursebook for elementary students?

 REPEATING VOCABULARY AND PHRASES ACROSS DIFFERENT PAGES AND UNITS

 It’s certainly beneficial to expose elementary learners of English to prepositional phrases such as “in the north” and “in the south”.
 Indeed, Polish learners of English are prone to saying “on the north”.
 Hence, frequent exposure to the correct structure wouldn’t do them any harm.
 The reading extract and exercises below reveal such effective lexical repetition of in the north/east/south/west across separate units:

 SPACING OUT GRAMMATICAL INSTRUCTION ACROSS DIFFERENT PAGES AND UNITS

 Fortunately, Dellar and Walkley apply methodological common sense in their coursebooks.
 They simply refuse to bombard students with exercises on a single grammar point just to fill up the pages.
 As the contents for these three units show, the authors introduce certain elements of the present simple to students based on the content of reading texts:

 Later on, in unit 9, students are asked to the use the present simple to say what they think about four people who describe what they’d like to do in the future:

 Hence, the study of the present simple is not forced onto students all at once.
-As Mr Dellar says in this excellent video, a good teacher should be:
+As Mr Dellar says in this excellent video on what makes a good teacher, a good teacher should be:

 spacing out input and interleaving input with other things … not trying to teach everything about one particular grammar point or lexical point at one time … interweaving the study of one thing with the study of other things